helps people win back their lives

 If the property that was derived from the alleged racketeering is outside the court's jurisdiction, has been sold, or cannot be found, the court can then order the defendants to forfeit other property of equivalent value.Criminal and Civil Charges

-A lawyer's job is to serve as the client's advocate at all times and in every way, without judging any mistakes that the client may have made.
-A Michigan RICO attorney will listen carefully to every aspect of your story, clearly lay out what your options are, and then provide you with the most vigorous defense possible under the law.
+One of the most important aspects of the lawyer client relationship is that of confidentiality.
+Everything you discuss with your lawyer will be kept private, and your lawyer's job is to serve as your advocate – not as your judge, A Michigan RICO attorney from the Barone Defense Firm will listen carefully to every aspect of your story, clearly lay out what your options are, and then provide you with the most vigorous defense possible under the law.
 If you are facing possible RICO penalties, whether criminal or civil, contact an experienced attorney as soon as possible.